 Roosevelt warned in 1938 that “our newspapers cannot be edited in the interests of the general public, from the counting room.
 And I wish we could have a national symposium on that question, particularly in relation to the freedom of the press.
 How many bogies are conjured up by invoking that greatly overworked phrase?”

-Roosevelt started the FCC and limited licenses for radio to six months.
+Roosevelt also started the FCC (Federal Communications Commission) and limited radio licenses for radio to six months so that the government could revoke a license, and silence those who criticized FDR’s government.

 It did not take long for broadcasters to get the message.
 NBC, for example, announced that it was limiting broadcasts “contrary to the policies of the United States government.”
 CBS Vice President Henry A. Bellows said that “no broadcast would be permitted over the Columbia Broadcasting System that in any way was critical of any policy of the Administration.”
 He elaborated “that the Columbia system was at the disposal of President Roosevelt and his administration and they would permit no broadcast that did not have his approval.”
 Local station owners and network executives alike took it for granted, as Editor and Publisher observed, that each station had “to dance to Government tunes because it is under Government license.”

-FDR’s government illegally intercepted telegraphs and used the ill begotten information to subpoena journalists, chilling any decent, and drying up the flow of information to reporters.
-A law was even proposed to give prison sentences for anyone who knowingly published false information: fake news.
+FDR’s government illegally intercepted telegraphs and used the ill-begotten information to subpoena journalists, chilling any decent, and drying up the flow of information to reporters.
+A law was even proposed to give prison sentences to anyone who knowingly published fake news.

 Tear down this racist, fascist’s statues!